 AC coupling a non-inverting amplifier

 In most cases it is possible to DC couple the circuit.
-However in this case it is necessary to ensure that the non-inverting has a DC path to earth for the very small input current that is needed to bias the input devices within the IC.
+Where AC coupling is required it is necessary to ensure that the non-inverting has a DC path to earth for the very small input current that is needed to bias the input devices within the IC.

 This can be achieved by inserting a high value resistor, R3 in the diagram, to ground as shown below.
-The value of this may typically be 100 k ohms or more.
+The value of this may typically be 100kΩ or more.
 If this resistor is not inserted the output of the operational amplifier will be driven into one of the voltage rails.

 When inserting a resistor in this manner it should be remembered that the capacitor-resistor combination C1 / R3 forms a high pass filter with a cut-off frequency.
 The cut off point occurs at a frequency where the capacitive reactance is equal to the resistance.